unboundsecurity/unbound-integration/public-key/README.md

 	```
 	mkdir /usr/share/debsig/keyrings/8C96D305FA28E1EF
 	touch /usr/share/debsig/keyrings/8C96D305FA28E1EF/debsig.gpg
-	gpg --no-default-keyring --keyring /usr/share/debsig/keyrings/8C96D305FA28E1EF/debsig.gpg --import ub.pgp
+	gpg --no-default-keyring --keyring /usr/share/debsig/keyrings/8C96D305FA28E1EF/debsig.gpg --import unbound.pgp
 	```

 	**Note:** The 16 character directory name used in these commands is the last 16 characters of the key fingerprint.
-You can find the fingerprint using the command: `gpg  --with-fingerprint ub.pgp`
+You can find the fingerprint using the command: `gpg  --with-fingerprint unbound.pgp`

     b.
 Make a folder for the file verification policy: